cryspen/hacl-packages/Readme.md

 ## Platform Support

-The HACL Packages is supported based on the following tiers.
+The HACL Packages are supported based on the following tiers.

 ### Tier 1